rahulpandey1589/minimal-api/README.md

 This is a playground to test Minimal feature provided in .Net 6.

 ## Depedencies
-The code available in this repository depends on following things
+The code available in this repository depends on following items

 | Package                	| Version 	|
 |------------------------	|---------	|